All You Want to Know About Gem Hunting

 Gemstone Spinel

-SI Neg.
-77-14895.
 Date: 1977.
-Spinel is found in a broad range of attractive colors.
-Spinel is often confused with rubies.
 From the Gem and Mineral collection of the Smithsonian’s National Museum of Natural History.
 Credit: Dane A. Penland (Smithsonian Institution).
 Public.
 Resource.Org is licensed under CC BY 2.0

-We all have played treasure hunts throughout our childhood and there are no two views about the fact that we all loved those exciting, adventurous and rewarding games.
+We all have played treasure hunts in our childhood and there are no two views about the fact that we all loved those exciting, adventurous, and rewarding games.

 Put simply, gem hunting is a treasure hunt, but one that is performed at an advanced level, utilizing modern tools and professional techniques.

-Most everyone loves to look at these shiny, sparkling jewels.
+Most everyone loves to look at these shiny, sparkling stones.
 But, unfortunately, hunting for minerals isn’t as easy a sport as our childhood treasure hunts were.

 As someone rightly said, it is like playing the geological lottery.
 If luck is on your side, you may find some precious gems without hunting for days, but if luck isn’t kind to you, you may hunt for days on end.
 Even if you use the most advanced tools and machinery, you might only end up getting your hands on a few semi-precious gemstones.